Keyword ranking reports are dead!

 - More links in the SERPs

-Because of the SERP layout and features that I mentioned above, your website could have multiple links.
+Because of the SERP layout and features that I mentioned earlier, your website could have multiple links.

-In the example, PIC has 3 links and 3 impressions on the first page of Google’s SERPs for a targeted local keyword:
+We can see that HubSpot has two links and two impressions on the first page of Google’s SERPs for the keyword phrase what is inbound marketing

 A ranking’s report WILL NOT show you this.